vgwb/Antura/docs/dev/DiscoverED/framework.md

 ### Unity-Powered core engine

 - **foundation:** leverages the power and versatility of the Unity 3D engine, known for its cross-platform capabilities and extensive asset store.
-- **open-source nature:** the framework itself will be open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
+- **open-source nature:** the framework itself is be open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
 - **modular design:** built with modularity in mind, allowing for the easy integration of new features, educational mechanics, and custom assets.
-- **pre-built templates & assets:** will include a library of common 3D environments (e.g., historical sites, science labs, abstract worlds), character controllers, interaction systems, and puzzle templates to accelerate development.
+- **pre-built templates & assets:** includes a library of common 3D environments, character controllers, interaction systems, and puzzle templates to accelerate development.

 **Componenents**

 **3D World Engine:**
-leveraging unity's powerful rendering capabilities, the framework will support the creation of rich and explorable 3D environments. this includes tools and templates for:
+leveraging unity's powerful rendering capabilities, the framework supports the creation of rich and explorable 3D environments.
+This includes tools and templates for:

 - **scene management:** easy setup of different game locations.
 - **character control:** pre-configured player controllers for navigation (walking, running, interacting).
 - **interaction system:** a straightforward way to define interactive objects within the game world (e.g., items to pick up, levers to pull, information points).

 **quest management system:**
-this system will interpret the quest data structured in "Homer" and manage the player's progress. it will handle:
+this system interprets the quest data structured in "Homer" and manage the player's progress. it handles:

 - **quest activation & tracking:** triggering quests, displaying objectives, and monitoring completion.
 - **conditional logic:** implementing prerequisites for quests or specific quest steps (e.g., "talk to character a before item b can be found").